Clare Callahan, SNDdeN, died Sunday, April 19, 2020 at the Notre Dame Long Term Care Center in Worcester, Ma. She was 98.

-Claire began what is still called the Association of Sisterhood of Kenya.
+Sister Claire began what is still called the Association of Sisterhood of Kenya.
 The Association was a way for Mother Generals of the young communities to meet, share their problems and work toward common solutions.
-Many mature leaders emerged among the Kenyan Sisters and problems that seemed insurmountable were solved.
-To this day, Claire is affectionately referred to as "Our Mother" by Kenyan religious.
-She is still held in tremendous esteem in the country.
+Many mature leaders emerged among the Kenyan Sisters, and problems that seemed insurmountable were solved.
+To this day, Claire is is still held in tremendous esteem in Kenya— affectionately referred to as "Our Mother" by Kenyan religious.

 Sister Claire leaves her sister Elizabeth Clancy of West Kingston, RI, nieces, nephews and her religious sisters, the Sisters of Notre Dame de Namur.
 She was predeceased by her sisters, Catherine Marie Foley and Josephine M. Callahan, and her brothers, and Joseph and Daniel Callahan.

 She is interred in Notre Dame du Lac Cemetery.